-Establishment of water quality monitoring stations at jurisdictional boundaries and key loading points such as the outlets of major tributaries within a jurisdiction can be used to 1) provide data to support the jurisdictional reporting requirements of the Falls Lake Nutrient Management Strategy, 2) prioritize BMP implementation in areas with the highest nutrient loading, 3) calibrate watershed models and, potentially, 4) assess changes in loading over time.
+Establishment of water quality monitoring stations at jurisdictional boundaries and key loading points such as the outlets of major tributaries within a jurisdiction can be used to 1) provide water quality data from multiple areas within all member jurisdictions, 2) prioritize BMP implementation in areas with the highest nutrient loading, 3) calibrate watershed models and, potentially, 4) assess changes in loading over time.

 Twenty unique stations have been selected to characterize water quality at jurisdictional boundaries within the Falls Lake watershed (excluding those covered under the lake loading stations) based on input from the UNRBA Path Forward Committee (Figure 1, Table 5).
 These 20 stations will be monitored every month for the first year.
 Cost savings may be realized in subsequent years if sampling frequency can be reduced to every-other month or quarterly at some stations.
-However, since many of these are new stations, and there is no historic data to supplement the database and reduce the uncertainty associated with the statistical models presented in the Water Quality Estimation and Optimization Technical Memorandum (WQTM, Cardno ENTRIX 2014c) and per Path Forward Committee recommendations, we assume that the monthly sampling frequency will continue in each year.
+Based on Path Forward Committee recommendations, we assume that the monthly sampling frequency will continue in each year.
 Monitoring frequency will be revisited with the UNRBA on at least an annual basis.

 The water quality measurements at jurisdictional boundary locations will initially include the following parameters: ammonia (NH3), nitrate plus nitrite (NO2/NO3), total Kjeldahl nitrogen (TKN), total phosphorus (TP), total suspended solids (TSS), total organic carbon (TOC), and field parameters (temperature, dissolved oxygen, pH, and conductivity).
-These parameters are listed in Table 6.
+These parameters are listed in Table 7.